-The funeral service can take place almost anywhere, including a church, cemetery or crematorium.
-It usually follows a general order of service, including readings, a sermon, prayers and hymns.
+The Church of England funeral service can take place almost anywhere, including a church, cemetery or crematorium.
+A Church of England funeral service usually follows a general structure, with the order of service including readings, a sermon, prayers and hymns.

-What happens at a Catholic funeral?
+What happens at Catholic funerals?

 Traditionally, the Catholic Church has preferred its members to choose burial, however, cremation is allowed.
 If a loved one is cremated, their ashes should not be scattered or kept in an urn at home.
 Instead, the ashes should be buried in a respectful manner.